-Gingivitis is the first stage of “gum disease”, and it’s the only stage that is 100% reversible, because there has been no bone loss.
-I was taught in dental school that treating this condition is as simple as: A) remove the tartar, B) prevent the tartar from re-forming.
+Gingivitis is the first stage of “gum disease”, and it’s the only stage that is 100% reversible because there has been no bone loss.
+I was taught in dental school that treating this condition is as simple as: A) remove the tartar, B) preventing the tartar from re-forming.
 That’s it!

 The dental professional’s job is to remove the tartar.
 Your job is to prevent it from re-forming.
 Coincidentally, your job is way more difficult, and your job is far more important than the dental professional’s job.

 Periodontitis, on the other hand, is an inflammation and infection of the bone, connective tissue, and gum surrounding and supporting the teeth.
 It’s characterized by redness and swelling in addition to bleeding, the possible presence of pus, and the gradual loss of bone and the tissues that support the teeth.
 You’ve probably heard that once the bone is lost, it can never grow back.
 This is what I was taught in dental school, and it’s simply not true.
 Over the years, I have become very adept at regenerating bone that has been lost due to periodontitis.